Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Overview

-Originating from the nice and cozy rivers of Southeast Asia, they got the affectionate the common name of Rainbow Shark, because of their upright dorsal fin which provides them the looks of a shark.
+Originating from the nice and cozy rivers of Southeast Asia, they got the affectionate common name of Rainbow Shark, because of their upright dorsal fin, which gives them the look of a shark.

-You should expect your Rainbow Shark full-grown to six inches long and have a lifespan of 5-8 years.
+You should expect your Rainbow Shark to grow to six inches long and have a lifespan of 5-8 years.

 Rainbow Shark Price

-In terms of cost you must be looking to spend no over $3 per fish, and that they are readily available all year round.
+In terms of cost, you must be looking to spend no over $3 per fish, and they are readily available all year round.

 Rainbow Sharks’ Appearance

-They are mostly popular for their red fins, which is basically what gives them their name.
+They are mostly popular for their red fins, which are basically what gives them their name.
 Apart from being red, sometimes their fins may take on an orange hue as well.

-It is a tiny fish that you ought to expect to get older up to around 6 inches when fully matured.
+It is a tiny fish that you ought to expect to grow up to around6 inches when fully mature.
 It is impossible to spot their gender whilst they’re juveniles.
-You’ve got to wait until they’re sexually matured.
+You’ve got to wait until they’re sexually mature.

 Rainbow Shark Male or Female